-Goodwill is not tax deductible.
+Goodwill is not tax deductible

-The gross amount of trade receivables acquired and its fair value is \$202 million and the amount has been fully collected.
-Trade payables as on the acquisition date amounted to \$218 million.
+The gross amount of trade receivables acquired and its fair value is \$1,400 crore and the amount has been fully collected.
+Trade payables as on the acquisition date amounted to \$1,508 crore.

-The transaction costs of \$1 million related to the acquisition have been included under administrative expenses in the statement of comprehensive income for the year ended March 31, 2019.
+The transaction costs of $\mathfrak{T}8$ crore related to the acquisition have been included under administrative expenses in the statement of comprehensive income for the year ended March 31, 2019.